MEET OUR PASTOR

 Pastor Olivier’s ministry has been blessed by God to be both spiritual and innovative.
 Her preaching ministry has been featured in local and national conferences, radio and television including the Hope Channel and 3ABN.
 She has spoken across the United States, Canada, United Kingdom, Venezuela and the SDA Church in Jerusalem, Israel.

 Olivier also served as the official clergy representative for the Montclair Community Intervention Alliance (MCIA).
 MCIA administers a State funded grant supporting local groups that promote substance abuse prevention among youth, and advises the Montclair City Council on related matters.
-June 10, 2012, the Montclair Neighborhood Development Corporation (MNDC) awarded Dr. Olivier the Carlos Wormley Community Service Award.
+The Montclair Neighborhood Development Corporation (MNDC) awarded Dr. Olivier the Carlos Wormley Community Service Award.
 She was also honored with a joint Legislative Resolution from the Senate and General Assembly of the State of New Jersey for her leadership.
-In 2015 Dr. Olivier was asked to serve on the District Family Advisory Council of the Montclair Board of Education.
+Dr. Olivier served on the District Family Advisory Council of the Montclair Board of Education.
 Olivier holds several certificates in non-profit leadership and crisis intervention.
 She is a member of the World Wide Federal Chaplains association.